Disney World Restaurant Discounts & Coupons

 There are quite a few printable coupons that can save you money on off-site restaurants in the Disney World area.
 Most chain restaurants also have online email clubs, which are well worth joining, because they often send out great coupons.
 If they ask you to select a “favorite” location, pick the one near Disney World, since some clubs restrict their coupons to a particular location.
 Also, sign up for the club no more than 2 weeks prior to your trip, as many clubs send out a really fantastic introductory coupon, but it’s often good for only a short time.

-Some of the restaurants below are located in Downtown Disney, which is on Disney property and accessible by Disney transportation.
-Most of the rest are relatively close to Walt Disney World, along the Apopka Vineland Road (Hwy 535) corridor to the east of Hotel Plaza Blvd, where the Downtown Disney hotels are located.
+Some of the restaurants below are located in Disney Springs, which is on Disney property and accessible by Disney transportation.
+Most of the rest are relatively close to Walt Disney World, along the Apopka Vineland Road (Hwy 535) corridor to the east of Hotel Plaza Blvd, where the Disney Springs resort area hotels are located.
 A few are on International Drive, which is further away.
-Of the off-site restaurants below, only those located in Crossroads Center would be at all walkable from Disney property (about a mile from Downtown Disney).
+Of the off-site restaurants below, only those located in Crossroads Center would be at all walkable from Disney property (about a mile from Disney Springs).
 For the others, you’ll need a car.

-I am not necessarily recommending the restaurants below.
-(See above for recommendations.)
-I’m just letting you know what’s out there!
+We are not necessarily recommending the restaurants below.
+(Our recommended restaurants are listed above.)
+We are just letting you know what’s out there!

-- ILoveOrlando – printable coupons for a large number of Orlando restaurants, usually including Ghirardelli and Planet Hollywood in Downtown Disney.
+- ILoveOrlando – printable coupons for a large number of Orlando restaurants, usually including Ghirardelli and Planet Hollywood in Disney Springs.

 - IRideTrolley – Printable coupons for restaurants located along the International Drive route that is served by the trolley.